ize202/SlipsharkAI/README.md

 - Provide accurate, sourced responses about games, scores, stats, and news
 - Access via REST API endpoint

+## Deployment

+### Railway Deployment

+1. Push your code to a GitHub repository
+2. Connect your repository to Railway
+3. Add environment variables in Railway:
+   - `OPENAI_API_KEY`
+   - `EXA_API_KEY`
+4. Deploy!
+Railway will automatically:
+   - Install dependencies from requirements.txt
+   - Start the FastAPI server using uvicorn
+   - Expose the API endpoint

+The API will be available at your Railway-provided URL.

 ## Flow Diagram

 ```mermaid